 12. AUDOBON AQUARIUM OF THE AMERICAS

-When my children were younger we used to visit aquariums a lot, nowadays I am not so keen (I also have the same feeling same about zoos) but if you are in New Orleans with children the Audubon Aquarium of the Americas is a great place to go and explore.
+When our children were younger we used to visit aquariums a lot, nowadays I am not so keen (I also have the same feeling same about zoos) but if you are in New Orleans with children the Audubon Aquarium of the Americas is a great place to go and explore.
 It is conveniently located close by the riverfront next to the French Quarter.

 13. TAKE A RIDE ON NEW ORLEANS STREET CAR